LogtalkDotOrg/logtalk.org/_pages/rationale.md

 Logtalk provides a clear distinction between _declaring_ and _defining_ a predicate and thus clear closed world assumption semantics.
 Messages or calls for declared but undefined predicates fail.
 Messages or calls for unknown (not declared) predicates throw an error.
 Note that this is a fundamental requirement for protocols/interfaces: we must be able to *declare* a predicate without necessarily *defining* it.

 In contrast, in module systems it's either a compiler error to try to export a predicate that is not defined or a predicate existence error to try to call an exported predicate that is not defined.
 The absence of a protocol/interface concept in module systems is sometimes hacked using `include/1` directives.
-But that leads to versioning of files instead of versioning of interfaces and does not provide a solution that allows two or more modules to implement the same interface as discussed above.
+But that leads to versioning of files instead of versioning of interfaces and does not provide a clean solution that allows two or more modules to implement the same interface as discussed above.

 Note that modules are a _predicate prefixing_ solution and thus any call to a module predicate requires it to be defined in the module that is implicit or explicit in the call (otherwise a predicate existence error is generated).
-There is no predicate _lookup_ that would allow to verify that a predicate is _declared_ prior to calling it.
+There is no predicate _lookup_ that would allow to verify that a predicate is _declared_ prior to calling it or that would allow _inheriting_ a predicate definition.

 ### Consistent predicate call semantics